 My career began in the banking industry working on a major project as the Training and Communications Coordinator, where I discovered my passion for Learning and Development.
 I had the opportunity to find new ways to deliver training – adding value to individuals both personally and professionally.

 One project set the scene for my future career – a major system roll-out across the entire bank, where I was responsible for testing, implementing and training teams across different departments.
 I was determined to understand their individual needs to make a positive difference in their roles.
-From this experience, I developed new skills such as project management, attention to detail and working constructively with new systems.
+From this experience, I understood the importance of working in partnership with others and leveraging important insights from subject matter experts.

-As co-founder of Thinka, with my partners Lee and Ben, I care deeply about our culture.
+As a co-founder of Thinka, with my partners Lee and Ben, I care deeply about our culture.
 I’m the harmoniser of the team who solves problems with empathy and honesty.
-My curiosity has led me to being a fast learner on new learning platforms and tools, helping to advance the Thinka technology toolset for our clients and to future-proof our business.
+My curiosity has led me to create special bonds with the Thinka team and our broader client community.
+I love to invite people in to the Thinka culture and see how they help to influence it.

-I work with a range of clients across different industries and have built solid relationships with them built on trust and healthy collaboration.
-They have confidence in our business as we have built it from the ground up and have a strong working knowledge of learning
+I work with a range of clients across different industries and have built solid, collaborative relationships with them.
+They have confidence in our business because we have built it from the ground up and have a strong working knowledge of learning and development.

 I love the innovative work Thinka produces and how we are constantly pushing the boundaries to make our clients smile.
 This makes me proud to be a co-founder.